Adhering To The Highest Journalistic Standards

-American Kennel Club/Dennis Sprung and Toy Fox Terrier Club/Roger Pritchard charged with collusion, corruption, libel, unfair trade practices, etc.
+American Kennel Club/Dennis Sprung and Toy Fox Terrier Club/Roger Pritchard charged with collusion, corruption, libel, unfair trade practices.
+Lawsuit background, details, filings, result.

 The lawsuit filed in New York State Supreme Court, is considered a landmark case in the sport of dogs.
 Plaintiff is Barbara Quast, a member in good standing of the American Toy Fox Terrier Club.
 Quast is an AKC judge (#59) and over the past 38 years, has been an officer of over a dozen national breed and kennel clubs.
-Her breeds have included Basenjis, Pointers, Weimaraners, and as of 2004, Toy Fox Terriers.
-Quast is a registered nurse, specializing in psychiatric and emergency room nursing.
+She is a registered nurse, specializing in psychiatric and emergency room nursing.
 Barbara Quast is active in missionary work for Valley Grace Community Church, organizing children’s group activities, working with pre-teens and young people, including driving and chaperoning on their annual mission trip to Mexico.

-The lawsuit challenges Pritchard’s permitted, long-time use of the AKC trademark as part of his email address.
-Sprung and Pritchard are charged with unfair trade practices (see how that affects judges) as well as defamation, libel, and severe emotional and professional damage.
+The lawsuit challenges AKC judge Roger Pritchard’s permitted, long-time use of the AKC trademark as part of his email address.
+AKC President Dennis Sprung and Roger Pritchard are charged with unfair trade practices (see how that affects judges) as well as defamation, libel, and severe emotional and professional damage.

 Plaintiff's Attorney Of Record is Nancy Guttenberg, whose practice includes intellectual property and dog law among other areas.